 INHOPE is the global network combatting online Child Sexual Abuse Material (CSAM).
 The network consists of 47 hotlines in 43 countries (as of December 2019) that provide the public with a way to anonymously report illegal content online with a focus on CSAM.
-Reports are reviewed by content analysts who classify the illegality of the material, which is then shared with the national Law Enforcement Agency and a notice and takedown order is sent to the relevant Hosting Provider.
+Reports are reviewed by content analysts who classify the illegality of the material, which is shared with national Law Enforcement Agencies and a notice and takedown order is sent to the relevant Hosting Provider.